yianlo/Rails-Lite/README.md

 ### Session
 `Session` class allows persistence of objects between browser requests.
 This is useful for objects that don't change much and are needed all the time, such as a Session Token object for a system that requires login.

+Sample usages of session could look like this:

 ```ruby
 #setting new session cookie
 session[:session_token] = User.session_token